cjcbusatto/tindev/README.md

 Tindev is an application developed during the Omnistack Week 8 organized by [Rocketseat](https://rocketseat.com.br).

-The app uses the Tinder matching idea applied for developers, based on their Github accounts.
+The app uses the Tinder matching idea but applied for development scenario, where developers can find their next partners based on their Github accounts.

 ## Backend